clcriswell/certificate-app/README.md

 If some details are missing from the text, the generator will now produce partial certificates with any fields it can infer.
 Blank values can be edited later in the interface.

+The opening line after "On behalf of the California State Legislature," now changes automatically based on the certificate's category—for example using "congratulations on," "honoring," or "celebrating"—to keep the tone appropriate.

 ## ✨ Modify All

 The **Modify All** box can modify any certificate field.
 For example: